Skip to main content

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-For a simple creation tool with 2 parameters and no output schema, the description covers the purpose, behavior, and immediate effect.
-It is slightly lacking in usage context but adequate.
+For a simple tool with two parameters and no output schema, the description covers purpose, behavior, and caveats.
+It references create_note for additional context.
+Could mention error handling or response format, but not essential for basic understanding.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.